 He is particularly interested in the interface and link between periods of emergency response and sustainable development, and how governmental agencies, NGOs and the international community can produce a more co-ordinated response that focuses on capacity building.

 Robert is currently also a trustee of the Durrell Wildlife Conservation Trust, a member of Oxfam’s Association, and an Associate Fellow of Chatham House’s Africa Programme.
-Robert joined the board in March 2013 for his first term.
+Robert joined the board in March 2013.